James Kirby Martin

 Martin's teaching interests include Early American history through the Revolution, American military history through the Civil War, aspects of World War II, and Medicine and Health in the American Experience, especially in relation to the history of drinking, smoking, and hard drugs.
 He has taught many different undergraduate courses ranging from the survey history of the United States and Colonial and Revolutionary American history to topical courses on such subjects as disease and addiction in the American experience and the use of air power in World War II.
 His graduate level course offerings include Revolutionary Era historiography as well as the introductory and advanced courses on research and writing in United States history.
 He also teaches a course on the history of ordinary persons.
 During the spring 2016 semester, Martin will be teaching at The Citadel in Charleston, SC, as the Mark W. Clark Distinguished Professor of History.

 Martin is the award-winning author and editor of twelve books and numerous scholarly articles.
 His current research interests focus on military, social, and political aspects of early American history, especially the Revolutionary era and beyond.
 Recently he completed a major revision of his co-authored work, A Respectable Army: The Military Origins of the Republic, 1763-1789.
 This new edition will appear in 2015.
 Among other publications, he has co-authored (with Joseph Glatthaar) a new book entitled Forgotten Allies: The Oneida Indians and the American Revolution (2006).
-In 2008, a new, third edition of Ordinary Courage: The Revolutionary War Adventures of Joseph Plumb Martin, appeared.
+In 2013, a new, fourth edition of Ordinary Courage: The Revolutionary War Adventures of Joseph Plumb Martin, appeared.
 Martin's current writing projects include a general history of Revolutionary America (with Wiley-Blackwell) and a study of George Washington and political power, built around the story of the Newburgh Conspiracy.
 To help facilitate his research on this latter topic, Martin has been named the James C. Rees Research Fellow at the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, Virginia, during the 2013-14 academic year.
-Other projects, including studies about Benedict Arnold's treason (with Oxford University Press), and the Six Nations and the Battle of Oriskany.
-He is also completing research on a study of the history of smoking in America (a companion volume related to his earlier co-authored book on drinking in America).
-Martin has also worked on movie screenplays, one focusing on Benedict Arnold’s treason and the other on Oneida warrior Han Yerry Doxtader and Mohawk warrior Joseph Brant.
+Other projects, including studies about Benedict Arnold's treason, the Six Nations and the Battle of Oriskany, and smoking in America (a companion volume related to his earlier co-authored book on drinking in America), are in various stages of development.